The importance of REM sleep.

 The fifth stage of sleep may play a role in learning and memory.
 The article, "Sleep Learning, and Memory" from Harvard Medical School’s Division of Sleep Medicine explores the relationship between sleep, memory and learning:

 - Mice in studies show an increase in REM sleep after finishing a new path through a maze.
-This means that the mice may require more of this stage of sleep to absorb the lessons learned in the experience.
+This means that the mice may need more of this stage of sleep to absorb the lessons learned in the experience.

 - The fifth stage seems to play a role in procedural memory (sequential steps to complete tasks).
 It appears that this stage of sleep can help you remember how to complete tasks.